meyrevived/DDoS_blocker_coding_assignment/README.md

 #### window_et_al
 Containing the Window class and a small Enum implementation class for window types, used in the Handler's do_GET

-### Thank you for taking the time to examine my solution and for choosing me as a candidate :)